 The following Microsoft products are vulnerable:

-The vulnerability occurs in the core parsing code of Excel, which cannot be disabled; however, it is possible to disable the opening of the older binary format files by using MOICE to convert the file to the newer XML-based format.
+The vulnerability occurs in the core parsing code of Excel and this code cannot be disabled; however, it is possible to disable the opening of the older binary format files and use MOICE to convert the file to the newer XML-based format.
 Information about these workarounds is available in the Microsoft bulletin below.

-The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2012-1885 to this issue.
+The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2012-0184 to this issue.
 This is a candidate for inclusion in the CVE list (http://cve.mitre.org/), which standardizes names for security problems.

 Get paid for vulnerability research